 Figure 1.2.4.2.
-Estimated relative biomass (B/B{MSY} , left) and fishing mortality (F/F{MSY} , right) for the Base Case scenario (black line) and sensitivity runs (Base Case with logistic production function and sensitivities removing on single index each time.
+Estimated relative biomass (B/ B{MSY} , left) and fishing mortality (F/ F{MSY} , right) for the Base Case scenario (black line) and sensitivity runs (Base Case with logistic production function and sensitivities removing on single index each time.

 Considering the above, the assessment takes into account uncertainty and is evaluating stock status relative to reference points in a probabilistic way.
 The probability of the stock currently (ICCAT, 2020a) being in the green area of the Kobe plot (not overfished and not undergoing overfishing, $F < F{MSY}$ and $B > B{MSY}$) is 98,4% while the probability of being in the yellow area (overfished, $B < B{MSY}$) is 1.6%.
-The probability of being in the red area (overfished and undergoing overfishing, $F > F{MSY}$ and $B < B{MSY}$) is 0%.
-Thus, SG60, SG80 and SG100 are met.
+The probability of being in the red area (overfished and undergoing overfishing, $F < F{MSY}$ and SG100 are met.

-Evaluation of assessment

-d Guide post The assessment has been tested and shown to be robust.
+d Evaluatio Guide post n of assessment The assessment has been tested and shown to be robust.
 Alternative hypotheses and assessment approaches have been rigorously explored.

 Met?
 Yes

 Rationa ale